Legend Of The Golden Ship by Michael Vincent A free gift is given to a town to save them but some of them refuse to accept it. [567 words]

 The Grey Sheep (Short Stories) A simple sheep and what happens to it in Heaven.
 [2,088 words]

-The Lyonette (Short Stories) The wonderful story of the one that helped an entire planet.
-[3,236 words]
+The Lyonette (Short Stories) The wonderful story of the being that helped an entire planet.
+[3,225 words]

 By strange circumstances a large group of people once found themselves trapped on a desolate island in the middle of the ocean.
 The island – they called it Cursed Island - was nearly inhabitable.
 It was overrun by wicked, bloodthirsty creatures that often came and devoured the people unawares.
 The only place of safety for them was Safe Haven Island, a rich and secure island within sight of Cursed Island but separated from it by the hostile ocean.

 Now the people trapped on the island were a proud lot.
 They refused to call on God to deliver them; instead they focused on using their own abilities to devise schemes to escape from the island.
 And a lot they did too!